 The value chain management focuses on reducing resources to create an optimal process with decreased inventories while maintaining product quality and customer satisfaction.

-The Advantages of Digital Manufacturing
+What are the Advantages of Digital Manufacturing?

-Digital manufacturing offers a number of benefits by uniting manufacturing processes across different departments while reducing the potential for errors by creating an automated exchange of data.
+There are a number of benefits by uniting manufacturing processes across different departments while reducing the potential for errors by creating an automated exchange of data.

 Increased efficiency is accomplished by a joined-up manufacturing process which eliminates errors due to lost or misinterpreted data which is common for paper-based processes.